dsr-lab/QACNNnet/README.md

 # QACNNnet
+The QACNNet is a neural network mainly composed by CNNs along with attentions for solving NLP tasks.

 ## Description
 This repository contains a project whose goal is to solve a very interesting and challenging NLP task: Question Answering.